chunjiangzhu/fts/README.md

 # Improved Dynamic Graph Learning through Fault-Tolerant Sparsification

 This is the source code for the experiments in the paper 'Improved dynamic graph learning through fault-tolerant sparsification', published in ICML 2019.
-There are three folders, data, java and matlab, which contain data, java code and matlab code respectively.
+There are three folders, data, java and matlab, which contain data, Java code and Matlab code respectively.

 # Usages

-  - Please put the files under data folder in the Maltalb working directory.
-Then one can run lapsmo.m to get accurary results for Laplacian-regularized estimation, or run ssl.m to get accurary results for graph SSL.
+  - Please unzip data/data.zip in the Matlab working directory.
+Then one can run matlab/lapsmo.m to get accurary results for Laplacian-regularized estimation, or run matlab/ssl.m to get accurary results for graph SSL.
-  - As above, one can use the files under data folder directly.
-Or one can generate these files by running the Java code and at the same time get update time results.
-Specifically, under the project in /java/ftss folder, SignalGeneration.java can be used to generate signals and obvervations y from an input graph, while SparsifierGeneration.java can be used to construct, for every time point, a sparsifier maintained from a fault-tolerant sparsifier and a sparisifier from scratch .
+  - To generate the files prodivided under data folder, one can run the Java code, and at the same time get update time results.
+Specifically, under the ftss project in /java/ftss folder, SignalGeneration.java can be used to generate signals and obvervations y from an input graph.
+SparsifierGeneration.java can be used to get, for every time point, a sparsifier maintained from a fault-tolerant sparsifier and a sparisifier constructed from scratch.

 # Further Instructions